 The application for the grant or enforcement of a patent will not, by itself, expose the patent owner to antitrust liability.
-However, a patent owner may be found liable if it uses its patent right in a abusive manner, resulting in at least one of the effects listed in article 36 of the Competition Law (see question 17).
+However, a patent owner may be found liable if it uses its patent right in an abusive manner, resulting in at least one of the effects listed in article 36 of the Competition Law (see question 17).

-In 2007, Pró Genericós filed a complaint against Eli Lilly do Brasil and Eli Lilly and Company for allegedly abusing their rights regarding Gemzar, a drug to treat cancer, to prevent generics entry.
+In 2007, Pró Genéricos filed a complaint against Eli Lilly do Brasil and Eli Lilly and Company for allegedly abusing their rights regarding Gemzar, a drug to treat cancer, to prevent generics entry.
 Among other alleged practices, Eli Lilly filed six different claims before the judicial courts to enforce its rights and required one additional five-year period of exclusive marketing rights given the discovery of a new use for the drug.
-An injunction ensured an additional protection for eight months, and for three months the pharmaceutical company Sandoz was not allowed to offer the competing drug Gemcit in the market.
+An injunction ensured an additional protection for eight months,